 - Shipping time: See our Order-Status Page for transparent updates

 - Industry-leading 4-year warranty

-That's right, Elegance!
+That's right, Family and discerning neighbors approve owing to its by design Elegance!
 Clean lines, smooth premium finish.
-No ugly stubs, traps, coils, or unsightly elements or 100's of radials to mess with.
-"They" see an aesthetically pleasing Flagpole, you see 160-6M Real DX.
+No ugly stubs, traps, coils, unsightly elements, or 100s of radials to mess with.
+Your loved ones and neighbors see an aesthetically pleasing Flagpole, you see a Flagpole Antenna, your ticket to 160-6M Real DX.

 "So pretty she let me install it in the garden!"